ivangfr/springboot-vault-examples/spring-cloud-vault-approle-cassandra/README.md

 ## Using book-service

-You can access `book-service` Swagger website at: http://localhost:9081/swagger-ui.html
+You can access `book-service` Swagger website at http://localhost:9081/swagger-ui.html

 ## Useful Links & Commands